Lisp-Stat/documentation/content/en/docs/Manuals/lla.md

 - `n` - number of elements to process
 - `incx` - stride between elements (default: 1)

 These BLAS functions provide the fundamental building blocks for linear algebra operations.
 They are highly optimized and form the computational core of higher-level operations like matrix multiplication (`mm`), solving linear systems (`solve`), and computing factorizations.
-The in-place operations (marked with `!`) modify their arguments directly, providing memory-efficient computation for large-scale
+The in-place operations (marked with `!`) modify their arguments directly, providing memory-efficient computation for large-scale numerical applications.